NativeScript/docs/content/project-structure/app-resources.md

 ### Adding ObjectiveC/Swift Code to an application

 You can add Objective-C/Swift source files to `App_Resources/iOS/src`.
-For Objective-C file, create a modulemap file.
+For Objective-C files, create a `.modulemap` file.
 To add a [CocoaPod](https://guides.cocoapods.org/using/getting-started.html), edit `App_Resources/iOS/Podfile`:

 ```cli
 App_Resources/